decentraland/adr/content/ADR-114-p2p-adapter.md

     Peer4->>TS: connected to peer1
 ```

-### 3. The topic service sends all new connections to all peers
+### 3. The Messaging Service sends all new connections to all peers

 Each new connection is a new message, but for clarity in the diagram they are collapsed in one line.
 New connections includes a message for each of the following pairs: `[1, 2], [1, 3], [1, 4], [2, 3], [2, 1], [3, 1], [3, 2], [4, 1]`